How to Make Matcha

 The quality of my matcha improved a ton after I started using a strainer.
 It’s an extra step that ups your matcha game.

 You can use a metal mesh colander in a pinch if you don’t have a small one.

 To Clean the Mesh Strainer

 I use soap and water and wash it with my other dishes.
 Easy.

 In the US, you’ll see matcha labeled as ceremonial grade (steal/splurge) or culinary/cooking grade (steal/splurge).
 These labels don’t exist in Japan, although they do have different levels or grades of matcha.

-It’s purely a marketing tactic for us novices here in the States but it does help in telling the difference between good quality and not-so-great quality matcha.
+It’s purely a marketing tactic for us here in the States but it does help in telling the difference between good quality and not-so-great quality matcha.

 The more expensive matcha is usually Ceremonial grade and that’s the one you want when drinking it straight with just hot water.
 Look to spend $40 – $65.
 The better quality matcha is not very bitter and tastes somewhat sweet.
+Tons of umami.

 The color is the true indicator — it should be vibrant green.
 The duller the green, the lower in grade and quality.

 Have all your tools and matcha ready?
 Let’s start making matcha!